-The CARES Act also provides for the waiver of required minimum distributions (RMDs) that were otherwise due to be paid from the Plan in 2020.
-(For general information about RMDs, please refer to the "Required Minimum Distribution" section on page 75.)
-Unlike the other CARES Act provisions described above, the 2020 RMD waiver applies regardless of whether the participant satisfies the IRS definition of a "qualified individual."
+The CARES Act also provided for the waiver of required minimum distributions (RMDs) that were otherwise due to be paid from the Plan in 2020.
+(For general information about RMDs, please refer to the "Required Minimum Distribution" section on page 78.)
+Unlike the other CARES Act provisions described above, the 2020 RMD waiver applied regardless of whether the participant satisfied the IRS definition of a "qualified individual."

-In connection with this RMD relief, effective June 9, 2020, the Plan will not automatically process RMDs that were otherwise due to be paid in 2020.
-However, participants (including participants who are currently receiving installment payments) may voluntarily elect to receive these RMDs.
-Affected participants will receive additional information and RMD application materials in the fall.
+In connection with this RMD relief, effective June 9, 2020, the Plan did not automatically process RMDs that were otherwise due to be paid in 2020.
+However, participants (including participants who are currently receiving installment payments) had the opportunity to voluntarily elect to receive these RMDs.